usf-cs272-fall2022/usf-cs272-fall2022.github.io/_drafts/design.md

   - Your code should have no warnings, including Javadoc warnings.

       There are two ways to check this locally.
 First, [configure Eclipse to show you warnings](../eclipse/configuring-eclipse.html).
-Second, you can [run using the Maven command](/guides/projects/project-testing.html#running-maven) to see the exact warnings that will be found by the Github Actions script.
+Second, you can [run using the Maven command](/guides/projects/project-testing.html#running-maven) to see the exact warnings that will be found by the GitHub Actions script.

   - Your code should have no old `TODO` comments and `main` methods outside of the `Driver` class.
 Do not forget to check for these in any homework classes you decide to use for your project!